jchensd/POLI_179_Jingyi_Chen/README.md

 Attribution: Economist Intelligence Unit (2010) (See References)

-Changes Made: The country names are changed to ensure correct merging with The UN Security Council Debates dataset.
+Changes Made: The country names were reformatted to ensure correct merging with The UN Security Council Debates dataset.